clamsproject/app-llava-captioner/README.md

-# Llava Captioner
+# Llama Captioner

 ## Description

-The Llava Captioner is a CLAMS app designed to generate textual descriptions for video frames.
-It uses the LLaVA-NeXT model with 4-bit quantization for generation.
-The app processes video documents with timeframe annotations.
-The app will run on the representative frame for a timeframe or the middle frame if the timeframe does not specify representative frames.
+The Llama Captioner is a CLAMS app designed to generate textual descriptions for video frames using the LLaMA 3.2 model.
+It processes video documents with timeframe annotations and generates captions accordingly.

-For more information about LLaVA-NeXT see: [LLaVA-NeXT Blog Post](https://llava-vl.github.io/blog/2024-01-30-llava-next/)
+For more information about LLaMA 3.2 see: [LLaMA 3.2 Blog Post](https://llama-vl.github.io/blog/2024-01-30-llama-3.2/)

-For LLaVA license information see: [LLaVA Github Repo](https://github.com/haotian-liu/LLaVA#:~:text=Usage%20and%20License,laws%20and%20regulations.)
+For LLaMA license information see: [LLaMA Github Repo](https://github.com/haotian-liu/LLaMA#:~:text=Usage%20and%20License,laws%20and%20regulations.)

 ## User instruction